knorm/knorm/docs/api/knorm.md

 Sets an instance's data.

 ::: tip INFO
-- Keys with `undefined` values are skipped.
+Keys with `undefined` values are skipped.
-- Virtuals with no setters are skipped.
 :::

 **Returns**: [Model](#Model) - The same model instance
 **Todo**

-- [ ] strict mode: throw if a virtual has no setter
+- [ ] strict mode: for virtues, check if it has a setter
 - [ ] strict mode: check if all fields in the data are valid field names

 <a name="Model+insert"></a>